-Join Tim Grey for an in-depth discussion in this video Adding multiple masks via layer groups, part of Creating Composites in Photoshop.
+Join Tim Grey for an in-depth discussion in this video Adding multiple masks via layer groups, part of Photoshop: Creating Composites (2012).

 With certain composite images, you may find that you want utilize two Layer Mask, with one image layer, and that is absolutely possible, through the use of Layer Groups.
 Let's take a look at an example.
 I'd like to take this tern, and blend it into the background, I've got a little bit more colorful scenery here, for the tern.
 And so I want to place the tern onto that background, I'll place him essentially into the water on the shoreline here.
 Now, I've already created a selection for the tern, so I'll go ahead and select the Tern layer, and then I'll choose Select, Load Selection from the menu.
 And then I'll choose the tern channel, that's the save selection that I created for this image.